-Mailing Address: PO Box 23069 Jacksonville, FL 32241-3069 Physical Address: 8383 Baymeadows Way Jacksonville, FL 32256 (904) 345-3221 | Fax (904) 346-0414 | www.cgif.co
+Mailing Address: PO Box 23069

+Jacksonville, FL 32241-3069

+Physical Address: 8383 Baymeadows Way

+Jacksonville, FL 32256

+(904) 345-3221 | Fax (904) 346-0414 | www.cgif.co

-OFFERING CIRCULAR \$250,000,000 May 1, 2024
+OFFERING CIRCULAR \$300,000,000 May 1, 2025

-Incorporated under Florida's Not-For-Profit Corporation Act, up to \$250,000,000 in Certificates in the Church Growth Investment Fund, Inc. (hereinafter called "CGIF"), "we", "our" or "us" as follows:
+Incorporated under Florida's Not-For-Profit Corporation Act, the Church Growth Investment Fund, Inc. (hereinafter called "CGIF", "we", "our" or "us") offers up to \$300,000,000 in Certificates as follows:

 - Demand Certificates: Demand Certificates are available to Investors (as defined below) and are payable on demand.
 They earn a variable interest rate to be determined monthly.
-The minimum investment is \$1,000. - Loan Reserve Certificates: Loan Reserve Certificates are available for Investors that are churches and organizations who have or had an outstanding loan with CGIF and are payable on demand.
+The minimum investment is \$1,000. - Loan Reserve Certificates: Loan Reserve Certificates are available for Investors that are churches and organizations who have or had an outstanding loan with required payment reserves with CGIF, and are payable on demand at the discretion of CGIF, primarily for assistance with the Investor's loan payments to CGIF.
+They earn a variable interest rate to be determined monthly.
+The minimum investment is \$1,000. - Borrower Limited Demand Certificates: Borrower Limited Demand Certificates are available for Investors that are churches and organizations with an equity requirement in relationship to a loan with CGIF and are payable on demand at the discretion of CGIF, primarily for payment of expenses related to the project collateralizing the loan.
 They earn a variable interest rate to be determined monthly.
 The minimum investment is \$1,000. - Time Certificates: Time Certificates are available to Investors and have terms from 6 months to 84 months with a minimum investment of \$1,000.
 Interest rate varies based upon dollar amount invested and term until maturity.